frederic-hallein/raycasting/README.md

 Step 1: Download all the files. \
 Step 2: Open a terminal and go inside the `/raycasting` directory. \
-Step 3: By running the `make all` command, it creates a `main.exe` executable in the directory.  \
+Step 3: By running the `make all` command, it creates a `main` executable file in the same directory.  \
 Step 4: Run the executable by typing: `./main`.

 # How to play